zdharma-continuum/zinit/README.md

     be tracked **once** when executing.
 In other words you can extend the tracking beyond the moment of loading of a plugin.
-  - The unloading of Zle widgets is now more smart – it takes into account the chains of plugins that can overload the Zle widgets, and solves the interractions that result out of it.
+  - The unloading of Zle widgets is now more smart – it takes into account the chains of plugins that can overload the Zle widgets, and solves the interactions that result out of it.

 * 29-07-2019